-Organic growth will be spurred on by (i) the natural growth of our existing offerings, which continue to be accelerated given our strong balance sheet (ii) leveraging off our insider "Golden Ticket" advantage that because of, for example, the fact that the inline, hot dross-enabled DROSRITETM system in installed inside a customer's facility (vs. the legacy cold-dross Rotary Salt Furnace approach that is installed off-site), this allows us to see first-hand some of the additional and peripheral needs of our customers, and (iii) exploring new ways scientifically (and corresponding markets laterally) to provide unique solutions and value that helps industries deal with some of the most pressing environmental, engineering, and energy problems.
+Organic growth will be spurred on by (i) the natural growth of our existing offerings; (ii) leveraging off the insider "golden ticket" advantage we have with several industrial customers due to how some of our industrial systems are installed inside a customer's facility (vs. the legacy systems that are installed off-site) - enabling us to see first-hand some of the additional daily challenges faced by our customers, and then upsell to them accordingly; (iii) exploring new ways scientifically (and to corresponding markets laterally) to provide unique solutions and value that helps industries deal with some of the most pressing environmental, engineering, and energy problems; and (iv) building new manufacturing and chemical recovery facilities in overseas markets, as per our recent announcement to pursue the construction of a European production facility for metal powder production.